Since 2017

 Step 3

-4. Cut POTATOES into rounds same thickness.
-In bowl: drizzle with oil + salt + mix.
+4. Cut the potatoes into rounds of the same thickness.
+In a bowl, drizzle them with oil, season with salt and toss to coat.

 Step 4

-5. Place slices on second baking sheet; both pans into oven for 30 MINUTES.
+5. Spread the slices on a second baking sheet and put both pans in the oven for 30 minutes.

 Step 5